rbartsch/ludum-dare-33/README.md

 # ludum-dare-33
 My entry for the Ludum Dare 33 game jam.
-The game jam's theme was "You are the Monster"
+The game jam's theme was "You are the Monster".

 Built using the Unity game engine (version: 5.1.2f1)